hananbeer/protomerkle/README.md

 forge install hananbeer/protomerkle
 ```

-The base library is `MerkleTree`, but there is also an extended `MerkleSumTree`:
+The base library is `MerkleTree`, but there is also an extended `MerkleSumTree` and `CachedMerkleTree` (great for L2, has cheaper `appendItem` at insignificantly costlier inserts):

 ```solidity
 import "protomerkle/src/MerkleTree.sol";